 In Illinois, about 6,000 nursing home residents a year who were hospitalized had sepsis, and 1 in 5 didn’t survive, according to Definitive’s analysis.

 Poor infection control ranks among the most common citations in nursing homes.
 Since 2015, inspectors have cited 72 percent of homes nationally for not having or following an infection control program.
 In Illinois, that figure stands at 88 percent of homes.

 Illinois falls below national norms for risks of pressure sores or failure to treat them properly in nursing homes.
 Inspectors have cited 37 percent of the nation’s nursing homes for this deficiency, compared with 60 percent in Illinois, according to CMS records.
 Only three states were cited more frequently.

 A description of sepsis is provided, and a video in the article further discusses sepsis and septic shock.

 The article also discusses various lawsuits filed over the development of pressure sores and their health complications.

 Additional details concerning pressure sores and infections in nursing home residents can be seen in the sources mentioned above.

-Should you or someone you care for happen to experience nursing home abuse or neglect – or an accident in a nursing home – please contact the Elman Law Group to discuss the situation and to see what legal remedies may exist.
+Should you or someone you care for experience Illinois nursing home abuse or neglect – or a nursing home accident – please contact the nursing home abuse and neglect lawyers at the Elman Law Group to discuss the situation and to see what legal remedies may exist.